 Please email me your submission, but first, please read what types of submissions Dragonfly accepts.
 Only submissions following the guidelines below will be considered.

-In order for us to add a book recommendation to this site (as a book post, which auto-adds to the database), your book must:
+In order for me to add a book recommendation to this site (as a book post, which auto-adds to the database), the book must: